Kotlin/KEEP/proposals/references-to-java-synthetic-properties.md

 widgetName.set("Widget1")
 ```
 That functionality was never widely advertised, and was only available under a feature flag.
-It also wasn't properly documented add covered with tests.
+It also wasn't properly documented or covered with tests.
 Nonetheless, it was enabled by default in `.gradle.kts` (see [KT-35933](https://youtrack.jetbrains.com/issue/KT-35933)).
 Until recently, it didn't work in K2 (see [KT-54770](https://youtrack.jetbrains.com/issue/KT-54770)); the issue has been
 solved in our prototype.